yishawnpeng/modBIN_withXML/README.md

 ## How to use
 1. Modify target.txt or keep default
-2. Modify Write_Data.bin or keep default
+2. Modify write_data.bin or keep default
+3. Put your .xml and .bin in the same folder
-3. Run ```modbin_withxml.py``` in cmd window
+4. Run ```modbin_withxml.py``` in cmd window
-4. Input which .xml you want to find or press enter to use first finded
+5. Input which .xml you want to find or press enter to use first finded
-5. Input which .bin you want to modify or press enter to use first finded
+6. Input which .bin you want to modify or press enter to use first finded

 > Note: Step 1. and 2. can input manully after step 3.